 50 AWG micro-coax laser stripped 42 AWG micro-coax ribbon laser stripped

 The Laser Stripping Process

-Laser stripping of micro-coax (either single wire or ribbon) is a multistep process.
-Due to the differing physical properties of polymer jacket / dielectric compared to the metallic shield, it is necessary to use 2 distinct laser technologies.
+Laser stripping of micro-coax (either single wire or ribbon) is a multi-step process.
+Due to the differing physical properties of polymer jacket / dielectric compared to the metallic shield, it is necessary to use two distinct laser technologies.
 Carbon dioxide laser technology is used for the jackets and dielectrics and fiber laser technology for the shields.

 The Mercury CO2 laser technology is a long laser wavelength being strongly absorbed by the polymer and reflecting from the shield and conductor.

 When it comes to cutting the shield – there are two main options:

 - Soldered Scribing - the shield is solder dipped and then lightly scored (scribed) by a shorter wavelength laser, such as the Gemini series of lasers.
 This creates a stress line in the shield which allows it to be snapped easily – thus removing the shield as a solid piece.

 - Solderless Scribing - if the dielectric material does not absorb the scribing laser wavelength, it is possible to directly cut the shield without the soldering step.

 This is the standard method for laser-cutting micro-coax cable.
 It is generally applicable for most cable types.
 The process requires that the shield is solder dipped.
 Often this is a required process anyway as the shield has to be connected to the PCB ground plane.
 When solder dipping, it is vital that the heat of the solder dipping does not damage the dielectric, such as melting it to the shield.
 For this reason, a low temperature melt solder is often used – such as bismuth-based solder alloys.

 The process is as follows: